czbiohub-sf/Spid.jl/Readme.md

 ## Installation

-The easiest way to use spid is through the docker container TODO.
+The easiest way to use spid is through the docker container `czbiohub/spid`.

 To manually install spid, first install the dependencies, then add the top-level folder as a local julia package.
 You can do this by typing